tpark6219/DevOps_Practice/README.md

 ```

 This will setup a private VPC(Staging Environment), with 3 public subnets and 3 private subnets to build a robust environment.
 Only 1 public subnet will be used for the python application.
-This also includes a security group that allows ssh, http/https and port 5000 from any I.P Address.
+This also includes a security group that allows ssh, http/https and port 5000 from any IP Address.

 ### Ansible

 Ansible will be used to install all your dependencies and deploy the simple python application so it is ready to serve requests.
-In your inventory.txt file you will need your ownAWS EC2 I.P Address listed, using the ec2-user.
+In your inventory.txt file you will need your ownAWS EC2 IP Address listed, using the ec2-user.
 Password will not be needed for EC2 since you are using the AWS credentials.

 ```
 E.g